Microsoft identity platform documentation

 Connect to Microsoft Graph

-Programmatic access to organizational, user, and application data stored in Microsoft Graph.
-Call the Microsoft Graph API from your application to create and manage Azure AD users and groups, get and modify your users' data like their profiles, calendars, email, and more.
+Programmatic access to organizational, user, and application data stored in Azure Active Directory.
+Call Microsoft Graph from your application to create and manage Microsoft Entra users and groups, get and modify your users' data like their profiles, calendars, email, and more.

 Manage and market your apps